Australian white ibis

 Historically rare in urban areas, the Australian white ibis has established in urban areas of the east coast in increasing numbers since the late 1970s; it is now commonly seen in Wollongong, Sydney, Melbourne, Adelaide, Darwin, the Gold Coast, Brisbane and Townsville.
 In recent years, the bird has also become increasingly common in Perth, Western Australia, and surrounding towns in south-western Australia.
 Populations have disappeared from natural breeding areas such as the Macquarie Marshes in northern New South Wales.
 Management plans have been introduced to control problematic urban populations in Sydney.

-Due to its increasing presence in the urban environment and its habit of rummaging in garbage, the species has acquired a variety of colloquial names such as "tip turkey" and "bin chicken", and in recent years has become an icon of Australia's popular culture, regarded with glee by some and passionate revulsion by others.
+Due to their commonality in urban areas, and their habit of rummaging in outside garbage, the species has acquired a variety of names, including "tip turkey" and "bin chicken".

 Taxonomy

 It was initially described by Georges Cuvier in 1829 as Ibis molucca.
 It is considered part of a superspecies complex with the sacred ibis (T. aethiopicus) of Africa, and the black-headed ibis (T. melanocephalus) of Asia.
 Its status in the complex has vacillated over the years.
 Many older guidebooks referred to the bird as a species, T. molucca, until a comprehensive review of plumage patterns by Holyoak in 1970.
 Holyoak noted the three species' similarities and that the Australian taxon resembled T. aethiopicus in adult plumage and T. melanocephalus in juvenile plumage.
 He proposed that they all be considered part of a single species, T. aethiopicus.
 This was generally accepted by the scientific community until Lowe and Richards's assessment of plumage in 1991.
 They again recommended the recognition of molucca at species level.
 This was followed by a chromosome study, which highlighted each of the three species having a different karyotype.
 The Australian white ibis has been considered a full species by most authorities since then.